dncnmcdougall/ModelReducer/doc/api.md

 * Should create a model with the given name.
 * Should throw if used after the model was finalised.
 ## *copyFrom*: Copies the given model's properties, children, actions and requests into this model
-* Should not change the collection state of the current model.
 * Should add the properties to the current model.
 * Should override duplicate properties in the current model.
 * Should add the children to the current model.